This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - After soaking for 8-12 hours, put the groats into a fine-screen sieve or strainer, and rinse them well.
 Let them sit in the strainer in the sink or over a plate for another 8 hours to sprout.
-(Watch them: They are best if you use them before they start to show little sprout “tails.”)
-If you can, rinse them once halfway through sprouting, and rinse them once more before adding them to the recipe.
+(Watch them: They are best if you use them just before they start to show little sprout “tails.”)
+Rinse them once halfway through sprouting, and rinse them once more before adding them to the recipe.

-- About halfway into the soaking time for the flaxseeds and nuts, combine the pumpkin, sunflower and sesame seeds in a bowl and cover with purified water.
+- About halfway into the soaking time for the flaxseeds and nuts (4-6 hours), combine the pumpkin, sunflower and sesame seeds in a bowl and cover with purified water.
 Let soak for 4-6 hours, then rinse and strain.
-(See why I have so many strainers?!)
-They should be done at the same time the flaxseed is finished soaking and the buckwheat is finished sprouting.
+They should be done at the same time the flaxseed and nuts are finished soaking and the buckwheat is finished sprouting.

 - After all the seeds, nuts and groats are done, loosely separate the dates.
-If they are very hard and dry, soak them in warm, purified water for a few minutes to soften them.
-Drain and remove any pits before using.
+If they are very hard and dry, soak them in a little warm, purified water for a few minutes to soften them.
+Drain water and remove any pits before using.

-- Place the dates in a high-power food processor, blender or Vitamix with 1/2 cup of purified water, and puree into a smooth paste.
+- Place the apple wedges and dates in a high-power food processor, blender or Vitamix with 1/2 cup of purified water, and puree into a smooth paste.
 Add more water if needed to facilitate processing.

-- Combine the buckwheat groats, raisins, currants or dried berries, flaxseeds with their soaking water, and the other seeds and nuts in a large bowl.
+- Combine the buckwheat groats, raisins, currants or dried berries, flaxseed gel, and the other seeds and nuts in a large bowl.
 Add the date paste, apple puree, and cinnamon.
 Stir well or mix with your hands to make a batter.

 - Dehydrate for 8 hours at 105-115º F. Flip granola onto a clean mesh dehydrator tray, carefully remove the wax paper or silicone sheet, and dehydrate for another 24 hours at 105º, until completely dry.